civiform/docs/docs/it-manual/sre-playbook/monitoring.md

 The related variables can be added to the civiform_config.sh file of the forked civiform-deploy repository to customize the alarm settings or disable / enable certain alarms.

-If there are alarms that you wish to have, please let us know.
+If there are other alarms that you wish to add, please let us know.

 ### RDS database metrics